BVLC/caffe/docs/install_apt_debian.md

 # Debian Installation

 Caffe packages are available for `Debian/unstable`.
-Debian/stable users should take a look at Ubuntu installation instruction.
+Debian/stable (jessie) users should take a look at [Ubuntu installation instruction]( install_apt.html).
+Debian/testing (stretch) users may be able to get Caffe to work using the packages in Debian/unstable, but it is beyond the scope of this guide.

 Only experienced linux users are recommended to try Debian/unstable (Sid).

 Last update: Dec.21 2016